 The exact details of this confrontation are difficult to determine, since the event was not recorded until several years after it occurred.
 In 1841 George Augustus Robinson, Chief Protector of Aborigines in the Port Phillip District (1839-1849) reported to Superintendent C.J.
-La Trobe that 'a large number' of local Aborigines were 'slain' at the Convincing Ground in a violent conflict with whalers.
+La Trobe that 'a large number' of Gundidjmara were 'slain' at the Convincing Ground in a violent conflict with whalers.
 This episode has been called a 'massacre' by some historians, although others strongly contest this description.
 The number of people killed could be anywhere from 60 to 200.